-Message from the President Dr. Daryl Burckel
+Message from the President Dr. Wade Rousse

-The security of our campus and the safety of our students, faculty, staff, and visitors are priorities at McNeese State University.
-The Annual Security and Fire Safety Report is produced to provide you with information on the University's safety, crime prevention and victim assistance programs and services, policies, and crime statistics.
+Our students, our faculty and staff, and our visitors are our priority at McNeese, and we strive for a campus environment where everyone feels safe to learn, work, live and visit.
+This Annual Security and Fire Safety Report provides information and statistics on our safety, crime prevention and victim assistance programs and services, as well as our policies.
+Personal safety is everyone's responsibility, and you can help by reporting suspicious activity to the McNeese Police Department in person, by phone, or through the Silent Witness Program.

-Personal safety is everyone's responsibility and we need your assistance to maintain a campus environment where everyone feels safe to learn, work, live, and visit.

-You can help by reporting suspicious activity to the McNeese Police Department in person, by phone, or through the Silent Witness Program.

-Dr. Daryl V. Burckel
+Dr. Wade Rousse

-Message from the Provost and Vice President for Academic Affairs and Enrollment Management Dr. Frederick "Chip" LeMieux
+Message from the Senior Vice President for Student Affairs Dr. Kedrick Nicholas

-The safety and security of our students, faculty, staff and visitors is paramount at McNeese State University.
-The dedicated work of our McNeese Police Department and the cooperation of the campus community help make this vision a reality.
+The Division of Student Affairs exists to ensure the safety and wellbeing of our students.
+The collaborative work of offices and departments like University Police, Student Services, Risk Management and the cooperation of the entire campus community help make this vision a reality.
 I encourage you to carefully read this report and become familiar with the University's emergency communication procedures, as well as the services that are available to you.
 As a member of the campus community, you must also take an active role to help ensure the safety of our campus.
 Notify the McNeese Police Department about anything you believe is concerning or suspicious.
 Questions about this report, or requests to obtain a printed copy, should be directed to William Scheufens, Chief of Police, 337-475-5711.

-Dr. Frederick "Chip" LeMieux
+Dr. Kedrick Nicholas